Top 22 Examples of New Product Release Emails (2026)

 spreadsheet-com-gif-for-product-release-email

-For the launch of their “simple tables” feature, Notion inserted a GIF of the new feature in action to offer users more context on how it’d work & to inspire them to head into the app and try it out live.
+For the launch of their “simple tables” feature, Notion inserted a GIF of the new feature in action to offer users more context on how it works and inspire them to try it out.

 notion-new-feature-email-gif-example

-A CTA at the end of your release email summarizes the essence of your message & makes it easy for users to click through and complete whatever action you want.
-And, even if you’re launching multiple features at once, you can add a CTA button after each section (paragraph, line break, etc.) so that users can take whichever action they consider most important.
+A CTA at the end of your release drives home your overall messaging and makes it easy for users to click through and complete whatever action you want.

-A few simple tips for adding CTAs to the end of your product release emails include:
+Here are a few simple tips for adding CTAs to the end of your product release emails:

-• Highlight your CTAs and make them stand out.
+• Highlight your CTAs and make them stand out, typically as a clickable button

-• Make it simple, and give users only a few options—one, preferably.
+• Make it simple, and give users minimal CTA options to avoid decision paralysis

-• Add UTM codes to track engagement from each campaign.
+• Add UTM codes to track engagement from each campaign so that you can learn which CTA types get the most engagement for future email campaigns

-6. Create an email drip campaign for your product launch
+6. Create an email drip campaign for your launch

 According to 2019 email engagement benchmarks published by Mailchimp, the average open rate for emails across all industries was roughly 21.33%, with clickthrough rates at just 2.62%.
-At that rate, even if you have a highly-engaged community, it’s unlikely you’ll ever get >30% of your community’s eyeballs on any of your email campaigns.
+At that rate, even if you have a highly engaged community, it’s unlikely you’ll ever get more than a third of your community’s eyes on any of your email campaigns.

-Drip campaigns can help you break up your release emails into sequences that drop in over time (e.g., a week or a month) and increase the chances that your users will engage with your sequences at some stage, even if you ignore some entirely.
+Drip campaigns can help you break up your release emails into sequences that drop in over time (e.g., a week or a month) and increase the chances that your users will engage with your sequences at some stage, even if they ignore some of the emails.

 Your product launch email sequence doesn’t need to be complicated.
-Instead go for a simple email drip campaign like the following:
+Instead, you can go for a simple email drip campaign like the following example:

 • Email #1—Two weeks before launch: Craft a product release email that teases your upcoming launch or new feature rollout.
 Don’t give too many details away; this email aims to build anticipation and excitement.

-• Email #2—One week before launch: This is your big reveal, your opportunity to make a big impression by announcing your product launch.
-Tell your customers and users exactly what the new product or feature is and include visuals like graphics, GIFs, and videos to drive excitement.
-Include details for the launch, including the release date and any information on how customers can access the new product or feature on launch day.
+• Email #2—One week before launch: This is your big reveal, your opportunity to make an impression with a powerful announcement.
+Tell your customers and users exactly what the new product or feature is and include visuals, product highlights, and CTAs to read more.

-• Email #3—Launch day: This email is the time to share your excitement with your customers and encourage them to upgrade their accounts or purchase your new product.
-If a new feature is available, let them know how to access it and how to best use it.
-Include product tutorials like short demo videos, a link to your release notes, or prompt an in-app tutorial when users click from the email into your app.
+• Email #3—Launch day: It’s time to share your excitement with your customers and encourage them to upgrade their accounts or purchase your new functionality.
+Tell users how to access the new feature and include product tutorials like short demo videos, a link to your release notes, or an in-app tutorial when users click from the email into your app.

 11 Must-Track Product Adoption KPIs & Metrics to Analyze With Whatfix

-22 Best Examples of New Feature and Product Launch Emails
+22 Examples of New Feature and Product Launch Emails

-Let’s explore twenty-two of the best new product announcement and feature release emails from recognizable B2B brands and break down exactly why each is effective.
+In this section, we’ll look at 22 of the best new product announcement and feature release emails from recognizable B2B brands and break down exactly why each is effective.
+Use this section as inspiration for your own email strategy.

 1. Ahrefs